kcarnold/cs344/content/project/index.md

 Projects should generally be done in pairs, though allowances may be made on request.

+## Milestones

+### Proposal

+First, read the [Project Guidelines](https://cs.calvin.edu/courses/cs/344/22sp/project/) for a description of what sort of projects are expected in this class.

+Then, think of two or three potential project ideas.
+(Note that there are three types of projects; you might perhaps try to think of an idea for each type.)

+For each idea, write a paragraph (or informative bullet points) to address:

+-   What are you trying to do?
+(What would a successful project look like?)
+-   What overall approach or technology are you thinking about using?
+(Do you need help picking between several approaches?)
+-   What data have you found, if applicable?
+(Do you need help finding data?)

+Mention whom you might work with (the ideal team size is probably 2, but 1 or 3 is ok too).
+It may be different for different projects.
+Submit individually, though.

+### Updated Proposal

+Submit (as a Jupyter notebook, `proposal.ipynb`), an enhanced version of your vision statement.
+It should include two things:

+1. Preliminary drafts of all of the sections of your final report (leave clearly marked placeholders as necessary):

+    - *Vision*: Overview of your project and its purpose.
+    - *Background*: Describe the technologies you're using and why you chose to use them.
+Include citations of the work on which you've based your system, both what we've used in class and new technologies you've experimented with (include descriptions of these if applicable).
+    - *Implementation*: Summarize your implementation and, if appropriate, how it extends the work you've reverenced.
+    - *Results*: Include quantitative (tables, plots) and qualitative (examples) results, including comparisons with similar work if applicable.
+    - *Implications*: Discuss the social and ethical implications of using the technologies you've chosen for your project.

+2. A description of what concrete steps you've taken towards the project, typically trying out an example of some related system.
+Some concrete step is expected; it could be "I tried out this example notebook (URL).
+It worked on Colab but failed on the lab machines ..."

 ## Picking a Project

 Your project should be one of the following 3 types.
 The criteria for success differ by type: